-FIRST* Team 3504,The Girls of Steel, was founded in the fall of 2010 at Carnegie Mellon University's Field Robotics Center.
+FIRST Robotics Competition (FRC) team 3504, the Girls of Steel, was founded in the fall of 2010 at Carnegie Mellon University's Field Robotics Center.
 Initially, the team consisted of 24 girls from 12 different schools, and 4 different educational options (homeschool, public school, cyber school, and independent school).
-The team welcomes applications from girls in the greater Pittsburgh area, regardless of financial status.
-Mentored at CMU by faculty, staff, and students, the team competes in annual regional FIRST robotics competitions, has received numerous awards, and regularly participates in community outreach events with robot demonstrations and/oractivities for children.
-Read more about the team at http://www.frc.ri.cmu.edu/girlsofsteel/.
+The FRC team welcomes applications from girls in grades 9-12 in the greater Pittsburgh area, regardless of financial status.
+Mentored at CMU by faculty, staff, students, and parent volunteers, the team competes in annual regional FIRST robotics competitions, has received numerous awards, and regularly participates in community outreach events with robot demonstrations and/or activities for children.

 INTEL ISEF: International Science & Engineering Fair

 The Intel International Science and Engineering Fair (Intel ISEF), is the world’s largest international pre-college science competition.
-This event brings more than 1,600 high school competitors from 60+ countries to our city and other participating cities.Contact: Judith Hallinen
+This event will bring more than 1,600 high school competitors from 60+ countries to our city and other participating cities.Contact: Judith Hallinen

 This olympiad is a contest in which high-school students solve linguistic puzzles.
 In solving the problems, students learn about the diversity and consistency of language, while exercising logic skills.
 No prior knowledge of linguistics or second languages is necessary.
 Professionals in linguistics, computational linguistics and language technologies use dozens of languages to create engaging problems that represent cutting edge issues in their fields.
 The competition has attracted top students to study and work in those same fields.
 It is truly an opportunity for young people to experience a taste of natural-language processing in the 21st century.

 There is NO participation fee!Contact: Dr. Lori Levin or John Friday

 Robotics Academy: Robotics Camps, Clubs, and Competitions